ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 ![domain linking]( https://replit-docs-images.bardia.repl.co/images/tutorials/nineties-website/domain-linking.png)

-Copy the IP address from step 2.
+Copy the IP address from the "Domain Linking" dialog.

 Sign in to your Namecheap account.
 Follow the instructions from step 3 of [this guide](https://www.namecheap.com/support/knowledgebase/article.aspx/9837/46/how-to-connect-a-domain-to-a-server-or-hosting/).
 Select "@" for "Host" and enter the IP address that you have copied above in the "IP Address" field.